Competition

 (d) take

-copies of or extracts from documents relevant to the investigation;
+copies of or extracts from documents that appear to be

 (e) require